 1. Drive responsibly on Joppa Ave at shul and TA: don't speed, stop fully at STOP signs, and don't park within 5' of a driveway.
-2. While walking to and from shul, do not block the street to passing cars.
+Bikers should also drive responsibly!!
+And wear helmets!
+2. While walking to and from Shul, do not block the street to passing cars.
 Use the sidewalks!
 3. It would be advisable to wear some type of reflector when walking at night.
-THANK YOU for helping us make a Kiddush Hashem!

-Please DO NOT park while blocking the shul's garbage bin.
+Thank you for helping us make a Kiddush Hashem!
+Please do not park while blocking the shul's garbage bin.
 It can cost the shul money for a special pickup.